-Two group-based (2 to 4 students) assignments with a passing grade.
+One group-based (2 to 4 students) assignment with a passing grade.

 Previous compulsory activities (work requirements) will still be valid even if the compulsory activities (work requirements) have been changed later.
 This also applies to previous courses with course codes BUS426N and BUS426E.
 Valid compulsory activities (work requirements) in MRR411E Auditing I is valid as compulsory activities (work requirements) for MRR411 Revision I, and vice versa.

-Four hour written school exam that covers the syllabus, including content in lectures and exercises.
+Four hour digital written individual school exam in English that covers the syllabus, including content in lectures and exercises.